 Less than three years and countless hours of support and therapy later, Margi is considered 90 percent independent exceeding her care team’s expectations.
 Doctor’s anticipated a five year period to obtain her current level of mobility and speech.

 “Thanks to the phenomenal care from therapists and doctor’s at the MemorialCare Rehabilitation Institute, I have exceeded my reasonable intelligent goals for recovering in just 30 months.”

 Margi attributes her successful recovery to her support team made up of family, friends and neighbors.
 With their help, Margi enjoys kayaking, paddle boarding and riding her three wheel bike as far as seven miles.

-“My family cannot say enough about the world class medical and therapy team at Long Beach Memorial,” says Margi.
+“My family cannot say enough about the world class medical and therapy team at Long Beach Medical Center,” says Margi.
 “I will continue to keep a positive attitude, provide feedback to my team and strive to exceed expectations.”